strykeforce/strykeforce.github.io/content/posts/thirdcoast-telemetry.md

----
-title: "Third Coast Telemetry"
++++
+categories = ["project"]
+date = "2017-10-17T13:53:02-04:00"
-description: "Third Coast Telemetry protocol between our grapher app written in LabView and our robot code written in Java."
+description = "Third Coast Telemetry protocol between our grapher app written in LabView and our robot code written in Java." draft = false tags = ["java", "thirdcoast", "telemetry", "frc"] title = "Third Coast Telemetry" weight = 3

-date: 2017-10-17T13:53:02-04:00
-categories:
-  - "project"
-tags:
-  - "java"
-  - "thirdcoast"
-  - "telemetry"
-  - "frc"
-draft: false
-weight: 3
----
++++

 This is the current state of the Third Coast Telemetry protocol between our grapher app written in LabView and our robot code written in Java.